brianmccln/calories-app/README.md

-# Writing the provided README content to a .md file
-readme_content = """
 # Meal Analysis App 🥗

 This application allows users to upload an image of a meal and receive a detailed analysis, including the meal's name, preparation instructions, description, macronutrients (protein, fat, carbs), and optionally vitamins and minerals.
 The app leverages the OpenAI API to analyze meal data and provide a structured JSON response.